Sermon: Faith and the Calendar (Part One)

 After thorough study of the Bible, of the Hebrew calendar, of history and every angle—after going into the matter with all of the Eugene brethren and other brethren who have made a special study of this question, we have unanimously agreed that the Hebrew Calendar has been preserved correct by the Jews.

 In addition to this, we must also remember that all of this took place before Ambassador College was founded.
 After Ambassador College was founded, Herbert Armstrong was joined by men who had the academic background in mathematics, and even in astronomy, to assist him.
-Perhaps most notably Kenneth Hermann, whose training was in mathematics and astronomy, Herman Hoeh, and later on when we get into the computer era, John Kossey.
+Perhaps most notably, Kenneth Hermann, whose training was in mathematics and astronomy, Herman Hoeh, and later on when we get into the computer era, John Kossey.
 They all kept arriving at the same answer.

 Now listen to this.
-The issue on the calendar is not a mathematical, astronomical one, but like everything else in the lives of those who are called, it is a biblical faith issue.
+The issue on the calendar is not a mathematical/astronomical one, but like everything else in the lives of those who are called, it is a biblical faith issue.

 Let me summarize what Herbert Armstrong said in this article.
+He clearly saw that there are not enough rules in the Bible to establish a calendar.

-A calendar is not the simple device that you and I tend to think of it as just something that you hang up on the wall.
+A calendar is not the simple device that you and I tend to think of, as just something that you hang up on the wall.
 A calendar must operate on full days, but the heavenly bodies upon which the calendar is based do not operate on full days.
 They have their own schedules.

 You are very familiar with the solar year, which is 365¼ days long.
 What do you do with that one-quarter day?
 Every four years you have to add it to the calendar to make sure that the chart on the wall matches the heavenly bodies that are up there circling around.
 But the Hebrew calculated calendar is much more complex because it also involves the movements of the moon, and the movements of the moon are far more irregular than the movements of the earth around the sun.

-A moon in its orbit we will say averages 29 days and a little over a half of a day.
+The moon in its orbit we will say averages 29 days and a little over a half of a day.
 Again, it is not a full day.
 But when you are keeping a calendar you have to operate with full days, and that half a day has to be made up somewhere, in some way, in order to keep the chart on the wall accurate with what the heavens are doing up there.
 Putting the moon in makes things a great deal more difficult, so you need a lot of rules in order to keep the chart on the wall accurate with the heavenly bodies that are spinning around up in there.

 Herbert Armstrong saw that there are not enough rules given in the Bible to say that there is really a calendar in the Bible.